 San Antonio Zoo®, operated by San Antonio Zoological Society, is a non-profit organization committed to securing a future for wildlife.
 Through its passion and expertise in animal care, conservation, and education, the zoo’s mission is to inspire its community to love, engage with, act for and protect animals and the places they live.
-The zoo welcomes more than a million visitors each year and is open year round.
-San Antonio Zoo is accredited by both the Association of Zoos and Aquariums and the Zoological Association of America, and Humane Certified by American Humane.
+The zoo welcomes more than a million visitors each year and is open year-round.
+San Antonio Zoo is accredited by the Association of Zoos and Aquariums, the Zoological Association of America, and Humane Certified by American Humane.

 It starts with the heart.
 We are the stewards of our planet and it's animals.
 Through the stories, connections and interactions we make between guests and each other, we will inspire others to care.

 The spark forms a flame.
 Our hope is to see guests and zoo crew become advocates for wildlife, carrying the torch for conservation and education and lighting the way for others around them.

 Turning passion into action.
 We invite others to join us in our mission, investing their time, resources and talents in the work of securing a future for wildlife.

 Multiplying the mission.
 Our aim is to see guests and zoo crew own the mission for themselves, becoming partners with us in a shared vision.